 - Understanding the Value of Public Safety Communications Systems: A Brochure for Elected Officials and Decision-Makers (.pdf, 1.25.MB)

 This accompanying brochure provides key considerations and trade-offs between the cost and value of communications systems components.
 The brochure serves as a leave-behind for decision-makers to better understand public safety requirements and solutions aligned with their strategic goals, while allowing agencies to save costs where possible.

-- LMR 101, Part I: Educating Decision Makers on LMR Technologies, includes basic information for use in educating decision-makers about the importance of LMR technologies.
-The paper includes simple diagrams, terminology, history, and current usage of LMR technologies by public safety agencies.
+- Funding and Sustaining LMR Trio, Part 1: Educating Decision-Makers on LMR Fundamentals, (.pdf, 613.47 KB) includes information on basic LMR system components such as simple diagrams, terminology, history, and current usage of LMR technologies by public safety agencies.

-- LMR for Decision Makers, Part II: Educating Decision Makers on LMR Technology Issues, provides information about emerging technologies, and the impact such technologies will have on LMR systems as they evolve.
-Information includes a discussion of the LMR-to-LTE transition, and the need to sustain mission-critical voice through such transition.
+- Funding and Sustaining LMR Trio, Part 2: Educating Decision-Makers on LMR Technology Issues, (.pdf, 468.67 KB) provides information about emerging technologies and the impact such technologies will have on LMR systems as they evolve.
+Information includes the LMR-to-LTE transition, and the need to sustain mission-critical voice through such transitions.

-- LMR for Project Managers, Part III: A P25 Primer for Project Managers and Acquisition Managers, delivers an introduction about standards-based purchasing, and an overview of the P25 standard explaining its importance to public safety interoperability.
+- Funding and Sustaining LMR Trio, Part 3: Educating Project and Acquisition Managers on Project 25, (.pdf, 287.67 KB) delivers an introduction to standards-based purchasing, and an overview of the P25 standard explaining its importance to public safety interoperability.